OCamlverse/ocamlverse.github.io/content/future_ocaml.md

 Currently, OCaml has a global runtime lock, with support for green threads (concurrency) via `lwt` and `Async`.
-The plan is to allow OCaml to run in parallel (which are termed `domains`), while also allowing for native green thread support via algebraic effects.
+The plan is to allow OCaml to run in parallel threads (which are termed `domains`), while also allowing for native green thread support via algebraic effects.

 See [this post](https://discuss.ocaml.org/t/ocaml-multicore-report-on-a-june-2018-development-meeting-in-paris/2202),